h16r/java-semver-checker/README.md

 Below is a list of all rules along with their required version increment.

+[//]: # (WARNING: Whenever renaming these section titles, check the rule implementations so that no links are broken.)

 ### Major: renaming/moving/removing any public elements

 ```java